 What if the father of the baby drinks alcohol?

 There is no evidence to suggest that a father’s exposure to alcohol causes birth defects.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.wpengine.com/fact-sheets/paternal-exposures-pregnancy/pdf/.